 - Minimizing risk and creating a safer environment for workers

-GENEDGE Alliance now offers a premier online training solution through Tooling U – SME off-setting the cost of bringing high quality, customized, on-site training to manufacturers.
+GENEDGE now offers a premier online training solution through Tooling U – SME off-setting the cost of bringing high quality, customized, on-site training program for manufacturers.
 More than 500 unique online classes provide a broad offering of manufacturing training topics.
 Plus, every online course has been reviewed and validated by industry experts.

 As a GENEDGE Alliance member you will receive a special discount, click here to sign up!

-Contact VP of Operations, Tony Cerilli at email@example.com, (804) 517-1235 for additional information on this online training program.
+Contact Dean Young, VP Business Transformation at firstname.lastname@example.org, (804) 801-6000 for additional information on this online training program.

 On-Demand Courses – High quality course content that is accessible when it suits your schedule.
 Training that is ‘always on’ when you need it.

 Customized Training Packages – Interested in customized training packages beyond what you see here?
-Contact VP of Operations, Tony Cerilli at firstname.lastname@example.org, (804) 517-1235 for additional information.
+Contact Dean Young, VP Business Transformation at email@example.com, (804) 801-6000 or Contact Your RGM for additional information.